chloe-mc/punch-list/README.md

  - __Possible Solution__: Cluster the points when user is zoomed out, reveal individual points as user zooms in.

 ### The data structure is superficial and error prone.
  - __Possible Solution__: I would flesh out the data structure, using lookups for disciplines and rooms.

-A relationship between disciplines and subcontractors is needed.
+## Biggest Challenges

+1. __Testing__
+This was the first time I've done test driven development.
+My understanding of syntax and best practices was limited and caused a few delays during the project.

+2. __Filtering algorithm__
+The main business logic of the application needed to be tight and immediately understandable.
+I spent extra time on this section ensuring it would perform as expected.

 # Planning